mmcquillan/spew/README.md

 Env Vars:
-  SPEW_OUT - What you want the log to say SPEW_INTERVAL - The frequency with which to send logs (default: 5s)
+  SPEW_OUT - What you want the log to say SPEW_INTERVAL - The frequency with which to send logs (default: 5s) SPEW_FAIL - Force it to fail with exit code 1 by setting to true
 ```